metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication (see [below for nested schema](#nestedatt--spec--remote_write--basic_auth))
 - `bearer_token_secret` (Attributes) Optional bearer auth token to use for -remoteWrite.url (see [below for nested schema](#nestedatt--spec--remote_write--bearer_token_secret))
-- `headers` (List of String) Headers allow configuring custom http headersMust be in form of semicolon separated header with valuee.g.headerName: headerValuevmagent supports since 1.79.0 version
+- `headers` (List of String) Headers allow configuring custom http headers Must be in form of semicolon separated header with value e.g. headerName: headerValue vmagent supports since 1.79.0 version
 - `inline_url_relabel_config` (Attributes List) InlineUrlRelabelConfig defines relabeling config for remoteWriteURL, it can be defined at crd spec. (see [below for nested schema](#nestedatt--spec--remote_write--inline_url_relabel_config))
 - `oauth2` (Attributes) OAuth2 defines auth configuration (see [below for nested schema](#nestedatt--spec--remote_write--oauth2))
 - `send_timeout` (String) Timeout for sending a single block of data to -remoteWrite.url (default 1m0s)